protecode-sc/helm-chart/README.md

 There is an init container that performs the volume upgrade automatically.
 However, for the volume upgrade process to work properly, application containers need to be shut down so postgresql can shut down gracefully.
-To do this, invoke
+First figure out `NAMESPACE` and `PREFIX`.

+`NAMESPACE` is the Kubernetes instance where BDBA is deployed. `PREFIX` is the release label that BDBA pods have.
+You can get this for example by invoking `kubeget get deployment -n $NAMESPACE`.

+Then invoke:

 ```
+export PREFIX=<bdba-release-prefix>
+export NAMESPACE=<bdba-namespace>

-for deployment in "nightly-bdba-beat" "nightly-bdba-tasks" "nightly-bdba-tasks-long" "nightly-bdba-updater" "nightly-bdba-webapp"; do
+for deployment in "$PREFIX-bdba-beat" "$PREFIX-bdba-tasks" "$PREFIX-bdba-tasks-long" "$PREFIX-bdba-updater" "$PREFIX-bdba-webapp"; do
-    kubectl delete deployment ${deployment} -n <namespace>
+    kubectl delete deployment "$deployment" -n "$NAMESPACE"
 done
 ```